Home

 Gmail and Yahoo’s 2024 inbox protections and what they mean for your email program

-Gmail and Yahoo continue to crack down on unwanted email with new updates that will provide a better inbox experience for users and have a major impact on senders.
+Gmail and Yahoo continue to crack down on unwanted email with new sender requirements that will provide a better inbox experience for users and have a major impact on senders.
 The coming changes focus on better authentication and email relevance, and pave the way for new mailbox standards that require senders everywhere to step up their game.

 PUBLISHED ON